lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 16.** *Snow like wool.* The ancients used to call *snow* eriwdez udwr, *woolly water* (Eustathius, in Dionys.
 Perieget. p.
 91).
 Martial gives it the name of *densum vellus aquarum, a thick fleece of waters* (Epigram. l. iv.
 Ep.
 3).
 Aristophanes calls clouds, *"flying fleeces of wool"* (Nubes, p.
 146).
 Pliny calls it *the forth of the celestial waters* (Nat.
 His. lib. xvii. cap.
 2).— *Samuel Burder.*

 **Verse 16.** *He giveth snow like wool.* In Palestine snow is not the characteristic feature of winter as it is in northern latitudes.
 It is merely an occasional phenomenon.
-Showers of it fall now and then in severer seasons on the loftier parts of the land, and whiten for a day or two the vineyards and cornfields: but it melts from the green earth as rapidly as its sister vapours vanish from the blue sky...But the Psalmist seized the occasional snow, as he seized the fleeting vapour, and made it a text of his spiritual meditations.
+Showers of it fall now and then in severer seasons on the loftier parts of the land, and whiten for a day or two the vineyards and cornfields: but it melts from the green earth as rapidly as its sister vapours vanish from the blue sky...
+But the Psalmist seized the occasional snow, as he seized the fleeting vapour, and made it a text of his spiritual meditations.
 Let us follow his example.
 "He giveth snow like wool", says the Psalmist.
 This comparison expressly indicates one of the most important purposes which the snow serves in the economy of nature.
 It covers the earth like a blanket during that period of winter sleep which is necessary to recruit its exhausted energies, and prepare it for fresh efforts in the spring; and being, like wool, a bad conductor, it conserves the latent heat of the soil, and protects the dormant life of plant and animal hid under it from the frosty rigour of the outside air.
 Winter sown wheat, when defended by this covering, whose under surface seldom falls much below 32 Fahr., can thrive even though the temperature of the air above may be many degrees below the freezing point.
 Our country, enjoying an equable climate, seldom requires this protection; but in northern climates, where the winter is severe and prolonged, its beneficial effects are most marked.
 The scanty vegetation which blooms with such sudden and marvellous loveliness in the height of summer, in the Arctic regions and on mountain summits, would perish utterly were it not for the protection of the snow that lies on it for three quarters of a year.

 But it is not only to Alpine plants and hibernating animals that God gives snow like wool.
 The Eskimo take advantage of its curious protective property, and ingeniously build their winter huts of blocks of hardened snow; thus, strangely enough, by a homoeopathic law, protecting themselves against cold by the effects of cold.
 The Arctic navigator has been often indebted to walls of snow banked up around his ship for the comparative comfort of his winter quarters, when the temperature without has fallen so low that even chloric ether became solid.
 And many a precious life has been saved by the timely shelter which the snow storm itself has provided against its own violence.
 But while snow thus warms in cold regions, it also cools in warm regions.
 It sends down from the white summits of equatorial mountains its cool breath to revive and brace the drooping life of lands sweltering under a tropic sun; and from its lofty inexhaustible reservoirs it feeds perennial rivers that water the plains when all the wells and streams are white and silent in the baking heat.
 Without the perpetual snow of mountain regions the earth would be reduced to a lifeless desert.